ChalmersPhua00/Arachnida/README.md

 PCB
 - In PCB Components Order.png you will find the electronic components needed to solder on the PCB, you can buy them on https://www.lcsc.com/.
-- If necessary, you will need a regulator, a button, and additional capacitors.
 - Optional: Bluetooth module, ultrasonic sensor, ultrasonic sensor's servo.

 ![1](https://user-images.githubusercontent.com/107158272/181363161-c011a446-eda5-4864-9d76-7eab0f309747.jpeg)